olliephillips/tinyMQTT/README.md

 # tinyMQTT

 Stripped out JavaScript MQTT module that does basic PUB/SUB.
-Minifies to 1229 bytes, intended for devices running Espruino, particularly the ESP8266.
+Minifies to 1140 bytes, intended for devices running Espruino, particularly the ESP8266.

 Add back whatever features you can get away with!!
+The [auth](https://github.com/olliephillips/tinyMQTT/tree/auth) branch of this repo offers a slightly larger module that supports authentication and custom port selection.

 ## Credits
 Thanks to Gordon Williams (@gfwilliams) for several code optimization tips, that freed a further 36 jsvars and reduced file size a further 46 bytes.